-The screen 0 / 1 facility can be used to implement a screen buffer mechanism, which allows a program to be constructing one display whilst another is being shown.
-The screens can then be swapped over, resulting in a smooth transition to the new display without any visible appearance of the construction process.
+When the shadow bank and the screen bank point at different 16K RAM banks, a double buffer mechanism is achieved.
+This allows a program to be constructing one display while another is being shown.
+Once all drawing has been completed, the roles of the screens can be swapped over to achieve a smooth transition to the new display without any visible appearance of the construction process.